India should remain vigilant after Myanmar’s crackdown on cyber scam hubs - www.lokmattimes.com

 India should remain vigilant after Myanmar’s crackdown on cyber scam hubs

-New Delhi, Oct 25 Amid the massive crackdown on cybercriminals in Myanmar, India needs to remain vigilant about ...
+New Delhi, Oct 25 Amid the massive crackdown on cybercriminals in Myanmar, India also needs to remain vigilant ...

 The scam hubs in Kayin State, the Wa region, and the China-Myanmar border areas, where the central government’s reach is limited, lure victims with fake online job postings, confiscate passports, and force them to conduct fraudulent cryptocurrency and romance scams targeting victims worldwide, according to the report in India Narrative